shenzhou05/SRP-Chinese-Translation/Visual-Effect-Graph.md

-> # WARNING
+> # Disclaimer
 >
-> This documentation refers to features that are not currently available in unity, and that are under continuous development.
+> This documentation refers to features that available as *preview* and that are under continuous development.
 This section is a early, incomplete, work-in progress and, as such, contents and features described here are highly likely subject to change.

 ![](Pages/VFXEditor/img/vfxeditor-title.png)